dendroenydris/entity-resolution-pipeline/README.md

 **Results**:

-- The results are saved in `clustering_results.csv` within the "results" folder.
+- The steps above will produce the results.
+They are saved in `clustering_results.csv` within the "results" folder.

 ## PySpark Folder

-The PySpark folder contains `DPREP.py` to compare the results with the Apache Spark framework.
+The PySpark folder contains `DPREP.py` to compare our ER results with the Apache Spark framework.

 ## Data Folder